 Training a dog – any dog, not just a Cavapoo – takes time and effort, so if you don’t have the time to spare, perhaps you should be looking at a different type of pet.
-If you are willing to put the time and effort in, however, the result will be a wonderful, friendly and beautiful Cavapoo that will be with you for a long time.
+If you are willing to put the time and effort in, however, the result will be a wonderful, friendly, and beautiful dog that will be with you for a long time.

 Cavapoo Health Care

-As with all dogs and other pets, a Cavapoo needs to be cared for properly if it is to be kept in good health.
+As with all dogs and other pets, they need to be cared for properly if it is to be kept in good health.
 You need to make sure your puppy gets all the required boosters and immunization during its lifetime, and that it is given the right exercise to keep it healthy, and fed the correct food.

 Getting Your Own Cavapoo

-If you are decided that a Cavapoo is the dog for you – and it really is a fabulous choice of family pet – you have two options:
+If you are decided that this is the dog for you – and it really is a fabulous choice of a family pet – you have two options:

 Rescuing a Cavapoo – this is a favourite for some people, and there are many opportunities to rescue and rehome Cavapoos that have been rejected by others.
 There are problems with this: firstly, you don’t know the breeder or where the dog came from, and secondly, you don’t know why it needs rehoming.
 Be careful when taking this option as it can be a gamble, but it can also give you a beautiful, loving dog at a reduced price